 In January 2016, Susan, as lead trial counsel, won an environmental trial in one case, and a summary judgment motion involving land use/right-of-way issues in another case, back-to-back.

-Susan Yu recently won 2 back-to-back jury trials, one criminal and one civil.
-The most recent trial was a federal mortgage fraud case in March 2015.
-Ms. Yu won a Not Guilty verdict for her client, a real estate agent, on 16 counts of mortgage fraud in the United States District Court, Central District.
-Ms. Yu won a Hung verdict (8-4 not guilty) on the one remaining count, which was dismissed with prejudice.
+In March 2015, Susan, as co-lead trial counsel, won a not guilty verdict for her client, a real estate agent, on 16 counts of mortgage fraud in the United States District Court, Central District.
 The Indictment filed by the United States Attorneys’ Office charged her client, along with 7 other co-defendants, with wire fraud, bank fraud, and false statements to FDIC banks.
 5 co-defendants pleaded guilty.
-Ms. Yu’s client pleaded not guilty and went to trial.
+Susan’s client pleaded not guilty and went to trial.
 Approximately 200 witnesses and over 120,000 pages of documentary evidence were involved.
 The FBI investigated this case for nearly 5 years.
-During trial, Ms. Yu’s cross-examination of the lead FBI agent, who was caught lying on the stand about witness recordings, became the focal point of the front page news on the Los Angeles Daily Journal entitled “Recordings Expected in Modern Prosecutions.”
-The credibility of the FBI agent was destroyed, which many trial observers believed resulted in a Not Guilty verdict.
+During trial, Susan’s cross-examination of the lead FBI agent, who was caught lying on the stand about witness recordings, became the focal point of the front page news on the Los Angeles Daily Journal entitled “Recordings Expected in Modern Prosecutions.”
+The credibility of the FBI agent was destroyed, which many trial observers believed resulted in a not guilty verdict.